vitejs/vite/docs/guide/api-environment-runtimes.md

 }
 ```

-Then the config file can be written as
+Then the config file can be written as:

 ```js
 import { createWorkerdEnvironment } from 'vite-environment-workerd'